Wednesday, October 30, 2024

 But the movie sacrifices depth for an artificial sense of breadth as it delivers a series of domestic scenes, many featuring Tom Hanks and Robin Wright as husband and wife.

-Director Robert Zemeckis, who directed Hanks and Wright in Forest Gump, uses AI to de-age or age many of the characters as he tires to deliver meaningful moments in the lives of successive owners of the same house.
+Director Robert Zemeckis, who directed Hanks and Wright in Forrest Gump, uses AI to de-age or age many of the characters as he tires to deliver meaningful moments in the lives of successive owners of the same house.

 OK, but was it necessary to show how the site on which the movie's modest home was built looked during prehistoric times?
 And did Zemeckis need to acknowledge a time before the arrival of settlers?